I make a lot of gifts for people. Giving the

 the right is the original image he sent me. > >

-To stay within his budget, I decided to
+To stay within his budget, we agreed that I would

-crop the image so the artwork would be less time-consuming to make.
+crop the image so that the artwork would require less time to make.
 I

-started by showing him the image below showing four different
+started by showing him the image below, which shows

-could crop his image; each one would fit into one
+could crop his image with each one of the four fitting into one

 of the cnc-routed wood frames I keep on hand for projects like this.
 He